The ReaderT Transformer:

 - Managing database connections, API keys, and other contextual dependencies

-This is particularly useful when you have operations that require some configuration or context (R
+This is particularly useful when you have operations that require some configuration or context (R) and also involve other effects managed by F, such as asynchronicity (CompletableFutureKind), optionality (OptionalKind, MaybeKind), or error handling (EitherKind).

 Structure